 Upon arrival at the RTV station, Milton presented his forms to the clerk.
 Several minutes later, after more rapid-fire Spanish than I could process in a week, we hit an impasse.
 The clerk pushed the papers back to Milton and shook her head.

 More Spanish at unblocked highway speeds ensued.
 Eventually, the clerk declared that the customs identification number (DUA) had been entered incorrectly on one of the forms.
 Milton, a 40+ year veteran of the bureaucracy here, refused to yield.
 A debate ensued.
-Porque (which can mean both “why” and “because”) was utilized extensively by all parties.
+Porque (which can mean both “why” and “because” when spoken aloud though the two words are spelled ever so slightly differently) was utilized extensively by all parties.
 The clerk eventually recognized that we weren’t leaving and, wearying of the battle, proposed a solution that I did not follow.